Planon Again Named an Industry Leader by Independent Research Firm

 - Global firms that need to track and report on assets around the world.

-- Facility services firms looking for new software to improve productivity and manage operations.
+- Facilities services firms looking for new software to improve productivity and manage operations.

 - Universities looking for a proven campus management solution.